shreyanshsinghparmar/competitive-programming/interview-prep/code-studio/dbms/README.md

 Schema defines the variable declaration in tables that belong to a database

 Value of these variables at any instant constitute the instance of said database

+Example: There is a database with a table students in it, containing 100 records today, so the instance today contains 100 records
+Tomorrow the instance might contain 150 records

+### Schema

+Design of a database is it's schema

+Types:

+* Physical
+* Logical
+* View

+### Subschema

+Subset or proper subset of the schema

+Plan for a view is often called subschema

+Through subschema, user can view database partially, parts which are of interest at the moment

+### Data administrator

+Data admin is responsible for the overall management of data resources of an organization

+DA must know system analysis and programming

+Functions of DB admin

+* Hardware and software selection
+	- Keep up with trends
+	- Predict future changes
+	- Emphasis on established off the shelf products

+* Managing data security and privacy
+	- Protection against loss, destruction, misuse
+	- User privileges establishment
+	- Firewalls
+	- Complex due to distributed systems like internet and client-server model